ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetWMIsForManufacturer.md

 Ƭ **GetWMIsForManufacturerResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetWMIsForManufacturer endpoint
+Objects found in the `Results` array of `GetWMIsForManufacturer` endpoint response.

-**`Alias`**

-GetWMIsForManufacturerResults

 #### Type declaration